Generating the FFI library

 gir -o .

-containing all functions and objects definition.
+When executing the above commands, there should not be any errors and everything should work fine.
 Just to be sure everything was correctly generated, we can run some tests (graciously generated by gir as well):

 cargo test